-Assay for the tomato growth promotion by the selected bacterial strains: tomato seeds were inoculated to the nursery soil for 15 days.
-Afterward, 30 plants with the same length of stem, number of leaves, and root length were selected for the next experiment.
+Assay for the tomato growth promotion by the selected bacterial strains: Tomato seeds were transplanted into nursery soil for 15 days.
+Afterwards, 30 plants with the same length of stem, number of leaves, and root length were selected for the next experiment.
 The root tips of all the plants were injured by cutting.
-For bacterial inoculation, 10 plants were soaked in a bacterial culture (106 CFU/mL) containing one of two selected strains for 20 min.
-For the control, 10 plants were grown without bacterial inoculation.
+For bacterial inoculation, 10 plants were soaked in a bacterial culture ( $10^6$ CFU/mL) containing one of two selected strains for 20 min.
+As a control, 10 plants were grown without bacterial inoculation.
 Plant height was measured at 7, 14, 21, and 28 days.
 The experiment was repeated twice.

-Statistical analysis: Data were presented as means \pm standard deviations.
+Statistical analysis: Data were presented as means $\pm$ standard deviations.
 Statistical analyses were performed with GraphPad Prism 8.0 using one-way ANOVA and Tukey's test.
 A statistical difference was considered when p < 0.05.